security-force-monitor/research-handbook/source/units.rst

 **Guidance on use**

 This field is administrative and only used where data are created using a spreadsheets.
-It is a simple measure to help researchers keep track of records they have created.
-These data are not imported into WhoWasInCommand.
-Instead, WhoWasInCommand keeps a record of the changes (edits, new records, deletions) by the name of the system user who made them.
+It is a simple measure to help researchers keep track of records they have created, and may be used for arbitrary grouping and tagging of specific sets of rows if needed.

 Unit: Research Status
 ---------------------